-Stats show there is a great need to ramp up the retirement savings of those employed in the nonprofit sector.
-According to Vanguard, in 2019 there are currently only about 100 403(b) plans with approximately 360,000 participants in those plans.
-Given that there are about 12.2 million Americans working in the nonprofit sector, this translates to a 23% adoption rate of 403(b) plans.
+Data shows there's a need to ramp up the retirement savings of those employed in the nonprofit sector.
+In 2019, there were only about one hundred 403(b) plans with approximately 360,000 participants in those plans.
+Given that there are about 12.2 million Americans employed in the nonprofit sector, this translates to a 23% adoption rate of 403(b) plans.
 On the other hand, Vanguard reported an 82% participation rate for other types of defined contribution plans, such as 401(k)s.

-Helping their members to adequately prepare for retirement is an uphill struggle shared by many nonprofits as the staff consistently focus on its core mission: helping others.
+Helping members adequately prepare for retirement is an uphill struggle shared by many nonprofits, as the staff consistently focuses on its core mission: helping others.
 Given the difficulties, many small- and mid-size nonprofit organizations simply let their employees fend for themselves with individual retirement accounts at whatever brokerage firm they can find.
 But nonprofit workers, who are often underpaid, may put themselves at severe financial risk by not saving for retirement at all if they lack a workplace retirement plan.

 Providing a workplace retirement savings plan for these nonprofit workers should become a high priority and one of the best solutions is to setup a 403(b) plan.

 Another key difference is that a majority of 403(b) plans include some kind of annuity form of benefit issued by a state-regulated insurance company.
-However, this may change with the SECURE Act and its proposed laws to make it easier for 401(k) plan administrators to offer annuities.
+However, this may change with SECURE Act proposals, which aim to make it easier for 401(k) plan administrators to offer annuities.

 Step 1: Review the details of the IRS’s 403(b) pre-approved plan program